gustavo-grieco/abdk-math-64.64-verification/README.md

 In the case of `div_test_values(int128,int128)` and `div_test_negative_divisor(int128,int128)`, there are timeouts when solving some SMT constraints.
 Using different [SMTs solvers could help to full verified these](https://github.com/ethereum/hevm/issues/709#issuecomment-2833348972).

-The following invariants are in the process of verification but most of them will require aggresive [state merging implemented in hevm](https://github.com/ethereum/hevm/issues/763) in order to be verified in a reasonable time.
+The following invariants are in the process of verification or failed in the fuzzing campaign and they need to be thinked.
+For the symbolic execution engine to be able to verify some of them, it will require aggresive [state merging implemented in hevm](https://github.com/ethereum/hevm/issues/763) in finish in reasonable amount of time.

 | Invariant | Result |
 | ----- | :---: |